 I also spend a fair amount of time working on mechanical projects, such as rebuilding a big old truck I've had since I was 15 (I've neglected it far too long), welding parts onto a trailer in order to customize it for my unusual purpose, or building a three room structure to be used as a house during a crazy festival in the desert (no, not burning man, more of a Mad Max version of a renaissance fair).
 I also do a fair amount of carpentry and have built a bunch of the furniture in my house.
 I'm not very good at it, but that's never stopped me before.

-Movies: Shawshank Redemption, Hudsucker Proxy, Blazing Saddles, and The Muppets.
+Movies: Shaun of the Dead, Moon, Blazing Saddles, and The Muppets.
 One thing I love to do is finding obscure independent films few people have heard of, but are actually awesome movies.
-Some of my favorites of those are Ink, The FP, and Moon.
+I'm not talking about the weird art house films where you can spend hours trying to figure out it's meaning, I'm talking about ones like Moon, It's a Disaster, or Ink.

-I've been listening to books on tape on my way to and from work, so I've been going through a lot of books lately.
-Some of the better ones I've recently read are Study in Scarlet (Sherlock Holmes), Do Androids Dream of Electric Sheep, Ready Player One, the Dresden Files (I enjoyed the whole series), and anything by H.G.Wells.
+Books: Some of the better ones I've recently read are The Silo Saga (Wool, Shift, and Dust), Study in Scarlet, Do Androids Dream of Electric Sheep, Ready Player One, the Dresden Files (I enjoyed the whole series), and several by H.G.Wells.

 I guess I should also mention something about the type of person I'm looking for.
 You enjoy challenging yourself to learn new things.
 You also must have a great sense of humor, if you rarely laugh, then we don't have much in common.